Question

 -

-Last updated on Jul 9, 2025
+Last updated on Jul 19, 2025

--> This year, the Staff Selection Commission (SSC) has announced approximately 14,582 vacancies for various Group B and C posts across government departments.
+-> The SSC CGL Notification 2025 has been announced for 14,582 vacancies of various Group B and C posts across central government departments.

--> Candidates can refer to the CGL syllabus for a better understanding of the exam structure and pattern.
+-> Candidates can refer to the CGL Syllabus for a better understanding of the exam structure and pattern.

 -> Attempt SSC CGL Free English Mock Test and SSC CGL Current Affairs Mock Test.